influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/api/_index.md

 ---
 title: InfluxDB HTTP API
 description: >
-  The InfluxDB HTTP API provides a programmatic interface for interactions with InfluxDB.
+  The InfluxDB HTTP API provides a programmatic interface for interactions with InfluxDB, such as writing and querying data, and managing an InfluxDB cluster.
-  Access the InfluxDB API using the `/api/v2/` endpoint or InfluxDB v1 endpoints.
+  Access the InfluxDB API using the `/api/v2/write`, InfluxDB v1, or Management API endpoints for InfluxDB Cloud Dedicated.
 menu:
   influxdb_cloud_dedicated:
     parent: Reference
     name: InfluxDB HTTP API
 weight: 104
 influxdb/cloud-dedicated/tags: [api]
-aliases:
-  - /influxdb/cloud-dedicated/api/v1-compatibility/
 ---

-The InfluxDB HTTP API provides a programmatic interface for interactions with InfluxDB.
+The InfluxDB HTTP API provides a programmatic interface for interactions with
+{{% product-name %}}, such as writing and querying data, and managing an InfluxDB cluster.

+Access the InfluxDB HTTP API using the `/api/v2/` endpoint, InfluxDB v1 endpoints, or Management API endpoints for {{% product-name %}}.

+## InfluxDB v2 Compatibility API reference documentation

+<a class="btn" href="/influxdb/cloud-dedicated/api/v2/">InfluxDB v2 API for {{% product-name %}}</a>

+The API reference describes requests and responses for InfluxDB v2-compatible endpoints that work with {{% product-name %}} and with InfluxDB 2.x client libraries and third-party integrations.

-## InfluxDB HTTP API reference
+## InfluxDB v1 Compatibility API reference documentation

-<a class="btn" href="/influxdb/cloud-dedicated/api/">InfluxDB Cloud Dedicated HTTP API reference</a>
+<a class="btn" href="/influxdb/cloud-dedicated/api/v1/">InfluxDB v1 API for {{% product-name %}}</a>

-The API reference describes requests and responses for `/api/v2/` endpoints and v1 `/query` and `/write` endpoints.
+The API reference describes requests and responses for InfluxDB v1-compatible `/write` and `/query` endpoints that work with {{% product-name %}} and with InfluxDB 1.x client libraries and third-party integrations.

+## InfluxDB Management API reference documentation

+<a class="btn" href="/influxdb/cloud-dedicated/api/management/">InfluxDB Management API for {{% product-name %}}</a>

+The API reference describes requests and responses for InfluxDB Management API endpoints.
+The Management API lets cluster administrators manage resources such as databases, partitioning templates, and database tokens.